echogarden-project/echogarden/docs/Tasklist.md

 * Live vosk alternatives events
 * Implement beam search for Whisper decoder
 * Implement beam search for Silero decoder
-* Investigate exporting Whisper models to 16-bit and 8-bit quantized ONNX
+* Investigate exporting Whisper models to 16-bit quantized ONNX or a mix of 16-bit and 32-bits

 ### Web
 * Web based frontend UI to the server